liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 Since quantifiers are `Function` objects like any other, there is no constraint on how quantifiers can be mixed with other `Function` objects --provided that the input and output types match, obviously.
 For those who know what *prenex form* is, BeepBeep functions using quantifiers do not have to be put into prenex form to be evaluated.

+Each quantifier also exists in a variant which, instead of taking a set as its input, accepts an arbitrary object.
+When instantiated, this variant requires an extra `Function`, called the *domain function*, which is used to compute a set of elements from the input argument.

 ### Linear temporal logic: operator "G"

 While first-order logic provides quantifiers that allow us to repeat a condition on each element of a collection, another branch of logic concentrates on ordering relationships between events in a sequence.
 This is called *temporal logic*, and we shall concentrate in this section on <!--\index{Linear Temporal Logic (LTL)} \emph{linear temporal logic}-->*linear temporal logic*<!--/i-->, also called LTL.